-Two of the best models for doing so are online courses and paid membership websites.
+Two of the best models for doing so are online courses and paid membership sites.

 However with those terms often used loosely and interchangeably, it can be tricky figuring out which is best for you.